MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

 #### پاسخ: ج

 The default value of `address` is an empty object `{}`.
 When we set the variable `member` equal to the object returned by the `createMember` function, we didn't pass a value for the address, which means that the value of the address is the default empty object `{}`.
-An empty object is a truthy value, which means that the condition of the `address ? address : null` conditional returns `true`.
+An empty object is a truthy value, which means that the condition of the `address ؟ address : null` conditional returns `true`.
 The value of the address is the empty object `{}`.

 </p>
 </details>

 ---

-###### 155. خروجی این کد چیست?
+###### 155. خروجی این کد چیست؟

 ```javascript
 let randomValue = { name: 'Lydia' };